 The ceiling lights flickered.
 The walls were covered in graffiti, a rarity in Kinshasa.
 Zhou kicked aside rags and old food containers, turned at a landing, and found himself at the top of a pool of darkness.
 Somewhere below him a phone-sized light moved.
 Zhou shouted and started toward the light, keeping his hand on the invisible rail.

 The light flicked off and the footsteps picked up again, now clattering as if in a long hall.
 Zhou hit the landing sooner than he expected.
 His knees twinging, he raced through a door and into the hall.
 He headed left, where a single ceiling fixture glowed some 10 meters away, illuminating old green ceramic tiles.
-Passed the light Zhou was in darkness again, and the floor was rough underfoot.
+Past the light Zhou was in darkness again, and the floor was rough underfoot.

 He had just about decided to give up the hunt when he tripped, hit smooth concrete, and felt his body begin to slide.
 He reached out in the darkness, trying to stop his descent, but couldn’t find a handhold.
 His last, awful memory was that of falling through suddenly open space.